ryaa/ionic3-multi-level-select/README.md

-# ionic3-multi-level-select
+# Ionic3 Multi Level Select

 ## Description
-This is an ionic multi level select component allowing to display hierarchical data in a mobile friendly manner.
+Ionic multi level select components allows displaying hierarchical data in a mobile friendly manner.
 The component shows only one level at a time and navigates to a child level when the appropriate node selected.

 ## Getting Started
 Install using npm